SKiA Sweetspot Ski Trainer Review

 The SKiA trainer prepares you for the season, but you do need to have realistic expectations.
 If you are a green/blue skier, you will not simply become a black diamond skier by using this trainer.
 However, if you were to use this trainer during dry-land training, I believe there is a good possibility that you will be able to improve your ski performance more quickly, due to the fact that your “ski muscles” and balance would be optimized for skiing.

-Retails for $69.99.
-For more information and purchase please visit www.skia.com.
+For more information and purchase please visit www.amazon.com/skia.